 |Column sequence—The column sequence is described using short codes in the sequence of the columns.

 For one column layouts, a minus sign (-) between two codes means that the two sections share a column.
-For example, in "1 Col F Con Side-Xtra", the Content section gets a column of it's own and the SideBar section is above the Extra section in the same column.
+For example, in "1 Col F Con Side-Xtra", the Content section gets a column of it's own and the SideBar section is next to the Extra section in the same column.

 For two column layouts, a plus sign (+) between two codes means that the first section is above the second.
 For example, in "2 Col F Side+Xtra Con", the SideBar section is above the Extra section in the same column, and the Content section gets a column of it's own.